Signed in as:

 Includes:

-• Crumbs on the Stairs – Migas en las escaleras (with Spanish-English pronunciation guide)
+• Crumbs on the Stairs / Migas en las escaleras: A Mystery (Spanish-English pronunciation guide)

-• It Came from Under the High Chair
+• It Came from Under the High Chair: A Mystery

 • Why Juan Can’t Sleep: A Funny Mystery